GitHubRulesOK/SumatraPDF-Plus/2.5 Legacy Browser Plugin/README.md

 How to use with Pale Moon x64 is easy.
 Simply register with a recent SumatraPDF (Yes 3.7 with annotation, Brotlie PDF, PDF as p7m etc.) and you can read online XPS DjVu and PDF (even Brotlie encode) OR **offline** other formats.

-So for example register AS ADMIN above 64bit file as
+So for example register AS ADMIN either above 64bit files as
 ```
 %WINDIR%\System32\regsvr32.exe "%PROGRAMFILES%\SumatraPDF\npPdfViewer.dll"
 ```